Latest Research News

 A study of 186 male and 201 female students (aged 18-25) has found that men's brain cells can transmit nerve impulses 4% faster than women's, probably due to the faster increase of white matter in the male brain during adolescence.

+(Submitted).
 Confirmation of correlation between brain nerve conduction velocity and intelligence level in normal adults.